keptn/keptn.github.io/content/docs/quickstart/_index.md

 docker run --rm -it \
 --name thekindkeptn \
 -v /var/run/docker.sock:/var/run/docker.sock:ro \
-gardnera/thekindkeptn:0.0.5
+gardnera/thekindkeptn:0.0.6
 ```

 The Keptn Bridge (UI) will be available on `http://localhost`

-This will:
+### Outcome

+The command above has:
-- Create a Kubernetes cluster in Docker using [kind](https://kind.sigs.k8s.io/)
+- Created a Kubernetes cluster in Docker using [kind](https://kind.sigs.k8s.io/)
-- Install Keptn and remove all authentication (for demo purposes)
+- Installed Keptn and removed all authentication (for demo purposes)
-- Install and authenticate the `keptn` CLI
+- Installed and authenticated the `keptn` CLI
-- Create a `helloworld` project
+- Created a `helloworld` project
-- Run your first `hello` Keptn sequence
+- Ran your first `hello` Keptn sequence

 You can also run additional `hello` sequences with: `keptn send event -f /helloevent.cloudevent.json`

 ![keptn hello world](./assets/keptn-hello-world.png)

+### Next Steps
+Now try the Multi-Stage Delivery and / or Auto-Remediation examples (see below).

-## Prerequisites
+## k3d Keptn

+Use this method if you don't have Docker and either have or don't mind installing [k3d](https://k3d.io).

+### Prerequisites for k3d based Keptn

 This quickstart is designed for Linux-based systems.
 Consequently, use Linux, MacOS, or Windows subsystem for Linux v2 with a full virtual machine (WSL2).